smnookin/smnookin.github.io/_posts/2014-09-30-humanities-at-mit.md

 Sonenberg echoes this sentiment: “There’s a genuine understanding of the practice of art, like theater, as laboratory work, and this is something my engineering colleagues understand.
 Artists and engineers?
 We get each other.”

-Still, for MIT to take pride in its rankings as a world-class institution it will have to take a much harder look at how to truly integrate a world-class humanities into education at the institute.
+Or at least, as many of the faculty suggest, they _should_ get each other.
+For MIT to live up to its rankings as a world-class institution, it will have to take a much harder look at whether the "MIT Humanities Experience" is all it really can be.